ctsit/redcap_oncore_client/README.md

 ## Current Limitations

-* The OnCore Client can only synchronize enrollment data on longitudinal projects.
 * Mapped fields are best configured as text fields with no validation in your REDCap project to prevent synchronization failures on that project.

 ## Prerequisites